NPSIA MA – FAQ

 -

-Advanced Standing with Transfer of Credit: As per Graduate Studies Regulation 6.1, transfer credits refer to graduate credits earned outside NPSIA/Carleton counting towards the 5.0 credits required to obtain the MA degree.
-As outlined in Carleton’s Graduate Studies regulations, graduate courses completed at another institution or at Carleton University that have not been used to fulfill the requirements of another degree program may be accepted in partial fulfillment of Carleton’s degree requirements.
+Advanced Standing with Transfer of Credit: As per Graduate Studies Regulation 6.1, graduate courses completed at another institution or at Carleton University may be accepted, on a case-by-case basis, in partial fulfilment of Carleton’s degree requirements.

 -